DerickKhaled/Trustworthy-Multi-Fusion-Architectures/README.md

 The TMFA achieved 94.7% accuracy on diagnostic tasks (MIMIC-III) and 97.2% precision in financial fraud detection (FinCEN), outperforming black-box LLMs and purely symbolic systems while maintaining transparency, adaptability, and trustworthiness.
 TMFA is a unified solution for AI deployment in real-world, regulated environments-bridging the gap between statistical learning and human-aligned, actionable reasoning.

+# Trustworthy Multi-Fusion Architectures for Autonomous LLM Systems

+This paper introduces a modular multi-fusion framework that enhances large language model (LLM) systems with trustworthy decision-making capabilities.
+It achieves this by integrating multiple alignment modules, agentic control units, and context-sensitive memory within a coordinated reasoning pipeline.
+The architecture facilitates the fusion of task decomposition, planning, reflective evaluation, and autonomous control into a unified system, enabling robust autonomous behavior with interpretability and alignment guarantees.

+## Problem
+LLM-based autonomous systems often lack modularity, transparency, and coordination across reasoning components, leading to brittle, untrustworthy outputs and poor generalization in complex, multi-step tasks.

+## Solution
+The paper proposes a trustworthy multi-fusion architecture that fuses symbolic, neural, and reflective modules for alignment, memory, and control.
+It enables consistent planning, self-correction, and real-time alignment during agentic execution.
+Each module operates semi-independently while communicating via interpretable signals.

+## Results
+- Improved alignment consistency across tasks via multi-module feedback
+- Enhanced agent performance in long-horizon scenarios with 34% fewer alignment failures
+- Supports continual learning, reflection-based correction, and symbolic memory for more interpretable AI behavior

 # Keywords:
 Trustworthy AI, Reliable AI, Neuro-Symbolic Integration, Structured and Unstructured Data Fusion, Agentic AI Systems, Explainable AI (XAI), Hybrid AI